fritzsche/WebMorseRunner/README.md

 ## Features not (yet) implemented

-* Other contest modes (no WPX / HST)
 * WAV File Export
 * Best-List
 * Score over time
-* some Keyboard shortcuts missing

 ## Status
 This Web App is in a early stage.
 I'm still searching some bugs and looking for optimizations.
 The App can work, but consider this app as experimental.